 This post may contain affiliate links.
 By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
-This allows me to keep the site up to date and expand on resources.
-Thanks for reading!
+See my disclaimer for more information.
+This and display ads allow me to keep the site up to date and give back.

 There are waterfalls hikes in Dominica for all levels, whether you’re looking for something quick to access or a challenging trek.
-I spent a month chasing waterfalls in Dominica, and these are my 12 favorites.
+These are my 12 favorite waterfalls in Dominica!

-The best waterfalls in Dominica
+Best waterfalls in Dominica

-It’s just a short 10-minute hike through the path which is surrounded by exotic plants.
+It’s just a short 10-minute walk through the path, which is surrounded by beautiful flora and fauna.
 At the end, there’s a wooden gazebo where you can get a gorgeous panoramic view of both Papa Falls (85m) and Mama Falls (40m).

 If you’re feeling adventurous, you can actually hike up to the taller waterfall on the left.
 It’s not an actual path – you’ll need to boulder up the large rocks!

-It took us a while to figure out a route, but eventually, we made our way up to the base of Papa falls and to our surprise, found hot springs just below them!
+It took us a while to figure out a route, but eventually, we made our way up to the base of Papa Falls and to our surprise, found hot springs just below them!
 Swimming here was so magical, and the views overlooking the valley are breathtaking.

-We had a guide with us as we visited during one of our safe in nature tours, but I would have been comfortable doing this hike on my own.
+We had a guide with us as we visited during one of our safe-in-nature tours while in quarantine, but I would have been comfortable doing this hike on my own.

 At the end of the trail, you’ll reach the magnificent 100-foot waterfall.
-You can go swimming underneath, but it’s frigid!
+You can go swimming underneath, but it’s frigid.

 If you drive further up the same road, there’s also the Syndicate nature trail.
 This is an easy one-hour hiking trail that offers gorgeous views of the rainforest and various flora and fauna in Dominica.
 The two hikes combined make for a wonderful morning or afternoon adventure!